Back to blog

 Timing also matters more than many users expect.
 A profile can remain visible while one specific post disappears because it was deleted, archived, or restricted after someone first saw it.
 A story can vanish naturally because its time window closed.
 In other cases, the content is still public but video or high-resolution assets take longer to resolve than a profile image or a text-based page load.
 Those are different causes, and they should not all be described the same way.

-The useful way to think about a public viewer is as a window into content that is already public, not as a permanent archive and not as a bypass mechanism.
+The useful way to think about a public checker is as a current snapshot of content that is already public, not as a permanent archive or a source of restricted material.
 Once that point is clear, “why is this missing?” becomes a more answerable question.
-The answer is often ordinary platform behavior: natural expiry, an account setting change, a deleted asset, or a temporary delay in making the public media ready to load.
+The answer is often ordinary platform behavior: natural expiry, an account setting change, a deleted asset, or a temporary delay in making public media ready to load.

 A quick way to interpret missing results